Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

 Once we fundamentally understand the problem of the conventional framework, the solution is simple.
-We can redo the approximation after the update and use the newly approximated measurement function to update the covariance estimation.
+We can redo the approximation after the update and use the newly approximated innovation covariance and cross-covariance to update the state covariance estimate.
 In our new framework, this new step is called ``recalibrate".
-As shown in Fig. 1, with this additional step, the covariance matrix may not have the smallest possible trace after the update; instead, it will honestly reflect the effect of the Kalman gain on the state covariance matrix.
+As shown in Fig. 1, with this additional step, the estimated covariance matrix may not have the smallest possible trace after the update; instead, it will honestly reflect the effect of the Kalman gain on the actual state covariance matrix.
 This is visualized by the wider yellow distribution in the ``recalibrate" step, which now covers the true state.

-Mathematically, ``recalibrate" means to re-approximate the measurement functions around the updated states $\hat{x}_{k|k}$ and re-estimate the matrices $P_{y,k}, S_{k}$ and $P_{xy}$.
-We denote these re-approximated covariance matrices as $P_{y,k|k}, S_{k|k}$, and $P_{xy,k|k}$ since they are all estimated based on the updated states.
-In the new framework, the state covariance matrix is updated by replacing $S_k$ with $S_{k|k}$ and $P_{xy,k}$ with $P_{xy,k|k}$ in (\ref{P_true}):
+Mathematically, ``recalibrate" means to re-estimate the covariance matrices $P_{z,k}, S_{k}$ and $P_{xz}$ around the updated states $\hat{x}_{k|k}$.
+We denote these re-approximated covariance matrices as $P_{z,k|k}, S_{k|k}$, and $P_{xz,k|k}$ since they are all estimated based on the updated states.
+Similar to (\ref{approx1}), these covariance matrices are calculated by

+In the new framework, the state covariance matrix is updated by replacing $S_k$ with $S_{k|k}$ and $P_{xz,k}$ with $P_{xz,k|k}$ in (\ref{P_true}):

-Note that the proposed new framework selects the same Kalman gain and does the same state update as the conventional one; the only difference is that the state covariance update equation is now a direct approximation of (\ref{P_true}), which is the actual state covariance regardless of the selection of the Kalman gain $K$.
+Note that the proposed covariance-recalibrated framework selects the same Kalman gain and does the same state update as the conventional one; the only difference is that the state covariance update equation is now a direct approximation of (\ref{P_true}), which is the actual state covariance regardless of the selection of the Kalman gain $K$.
 Intuitively, this can prevent the KF from overconfidence because the equation no longer relies on the problematic assumption that the Kalman gain is optimal.
-To explain this advantage more rigorously, we consider the newly approximated covariance matrices $P_{y,k|k}, S_{k|k}$, and $P_{xy,k|k}$ as noisy versions of $P_{y,k}, S_k$, and $P_{xy,k}$.
-Similar to our previous assumptions about $P_{y,k|k-1}, S_{k|k-1}$, and $P_{xy,k|k-1}$, we assume that $P_{xy,k|k}$ is a random matrix, $P_{y,k|k}$ is a random positive semidefinite matrix, and $S_{k|k}$ is a random positive definite matrix.
-Additionally, we assume that the ``noises" that arise in these approximations are unbiased, so these new random matrices should also satisfy:
+To explain this advantage more rigorously, we consider the newly approximated covariance matrices $P_{z,k|k}, S_{k|k}$, and $P_{xz,k|k}$ produced by a nonlinear KF as (random) estimators of the actual quantities $P_{z,k}$, $S_k$, and $P_{xz,k}$.
+Similar to our previous assumptions about $P_{z,k|k-1}, S_{k|k-1}$, and $P_{xz,k|k-1}$, we regard $P_{xz,k|k}$ as a random matrix, $P_{z,k|k}$ as a random positive semidefinite matrix, and $S_{k|k}$ as a random positive definite matrix.
+Additionally, we assume that these approximated covariance matrices are unbiased estimators and satisfy: